Interested in Studying Law?

 Boost your Law School Applications

-As important as success in the classroom is to pursuing a legal career, pre-law students should seek opportunities outside the classroom to grow their leadership, public-speaking, and presentation skills.
+As important as success in the classroom is to pursue a legal career, pre-law students should seek opportunities outside the classroom to grow their leadership, public-speaking, and presentation skills.
 Law schools look for applicants who are multifaceted and dynamic individuals and extracurricular activities are a way for pre-law students to demonstrate their individuality.
+Pre-law students should participate in the Pre-Law Society and other campus organizations, clubs, and service opportunities.

 Next Steps